 One of the many lessons learned from that experience was the importance of choosing a topic with which the audience can identify.
 Because I was speaking to 250 Toastmasters, what better topic than Toastmasters itself?
 The speech was a spoof about our great organization.

 If you are not a Toastmaster, much of the humour will be lost on you.
-In fact, after the contest I was interviewed on World Radio Switzerland.
+In fact, after the contest, World Radio Switzerland interviewed me.
 Prior to going on air, the host asked if I could do part of the speech live.
 I declined because, as I told him, many of his listeners (who are not Toastmasters) would likely not find it that funny and would probably wonder whether there had been a mistake in the judging!

-The next time you give a speech and want to inject a little humour, pick subjects with which your audience can relate.
+The next time you give a speech and want to inject a little humour, pick a subject your audience knows.
 If, for example, you are speaking to people from Company X, are there any funny things about the company that you can use (in good taste) in your speech?

 Do some background research.
 Talk to people.
 You will be surprised at what you come up with and your audience will appreciate your efforts.